dantyddk/dantyddk.github.io/_posts/2024-10-10-Deciphering-Big-Data-July-2024_unit7_2.md

 - Design, develop and evaluate solutions for processing datasets and solving complex problems in various environments using relevant programming paradigms.
 - Systematically develop and implement the skills required to be effective member of a development team in a virtual professional environment, adopting real life perspectives on team roles and organisation.
 categories: EL-Activities
-tags: [UoE, task, Module E-Portfolio Learning Activities]
+tags: [UoE, coding, Module E-Portfolio Learning Activities]
 ---
 ---
 ## Data Build Task